Compiler Internals

 #Phase 2: JSX → IR

-The jsxToIR function (jsx-to-ir.ts) transforms the analyzed JSX AST into the IR node tree.
+jsxToIR (jsx-to-ir.ts) transforms the analyzed JSX AST into the IR node tree.

 #Reactivity Detection